scottbyrns/S4/httpstatus.md

 ### Motivation

-Having `HTTPStatus` as an enum with a `Raw` case ensures flexible and accurate communication of HTTP Method between projects.
+Having `HTTPStatus` as an enum with a `Raw` case ensures flexible and accurate communication of HTTP status between projects.
 Without an enum, string matching issues could cause inconsistencies.